-- 1. With clean filters in the furnace, use a manometer to measure the static pressure of the return duct at the inlet of the furnace.
+- 1. With clean filters in the furnace, use a draft gauge (inclined manometer) to measure the static pressure of the return duct at the inlet of the furnace.
 (Negative Pressure) - 2.
 Measure the static pressure of the supply duct.
 (Positive Pressure) - 3.
 The difference between the two numbers is .4" w.c.